Crapworks/RESTlos/README.md

 ## Authentification

 As I already mentioned above, this api uses _basic auth_ for authenticating users.
 To setup the authentication, you **HAVE TO CHANGE THE CODE**.
 But don't panic!
-Everyone who has a basic understanding what a line or a character is should be able to handle this.
+Everyone who has a basic understanding of what a line or a character is should be able to handle this.
 So let's see how authentication works.

 ### Authentication Modules